lavis0/familyflo/Finances for FamilyFlo.md

 - Keep abreast of grant opportunities and application requirements.
 ### (c) Considerations for the Startup
 - Weigh the benefits and obligations of accepting external funding.
+### (d) Incomes
+- Selling our leads to Green People, Frugi, Bamboo bamboo and little green steps.
+Partnering with those brands with this as the incentive, as well as a discount code for our Gift Subscription for their customers.
+- also:
+1. **Share(d)**: A France-based startup offering an organizational tool for families.
+This app provides an overview of child-related responsibilities, including scheduling playdates, managing administrative documents, to-do lists, shared expenses, and a messaging space​[](https://www.eu-startups.com/2021/03/10-european-startups-that-every-new-parent-should-know/)​.

+2. **Lullaai**: A Spanish startup with an AI-assisted baby sleep app.
+It helps improve a baby’s sleep with bedtime routines, lullabies, and music, and includes access to webinars and live chat with baby sleep consultants​[](https://www.eu-startups.com/2021/03/10-european-startups-that-every-new-parent-should-know/)​.

+3. **Peanut**: A London-based social networking app for mothers and expectant mothers.
+It connects women based on shared interests and children's ages, allowing for group creation, meet-up suggestions, and community discussions​[](https://www.eu-startups.com/2021/03/10-european-startups-that-every-new-parent-should-know/)​.

 ## 2. Founder Investment
 ### (a) Potential Revenue